-4.5.3 MicroEJ Platform Configuration
+4.5.2 Platform Configuration

-The next step is to create a MicroEJ Platform configuration:
+The next step is to create a MicroEJ Platform configuration project:

-- Select File > New > Platform Project . - The Configure Target Architecture page allows to select the MicroEJ Architecture.
-This can be changed later. - Click on Browse... button to select one of the installed MicroEJ Architecture. - Uncheck the Create from a platform reference implementation box. - Click on Next button.
-The Configure platform properties page contains the identification of the MicroEJ Platform to create.
-Most fields are mandatory, you should therefore set them.
-Note that their values can be modified later on. - Click on Finish button.
-A new project [device]-[name]-[toolchain] is being created containing a [name].platform file.
-The Platform Editor shall then open. - Install Platform Configuration Additions.
-Files within the content folder have to be copied to the configuration project folder, by following instructions described at https://github.com/MicroEJ/PlatformQualificationTools/blob/master/framework/platform/README.rst.
+- Select File > New > Project... > General > Project , - Enter a Project name .
+The name is arbitrary and can be changed later.
+The usual convention is [PLATFORM_NAME]-configuration, - Click on Finish button.
+A new empty project is created, - Install the latest Platform Configuration Additions.
+Files within the content folder have to be copied to the configuration project folder, by following instructions described at https://github.com/MicroEJ/ PlatformQualificationTools/blob/master/framework/platform/README.rst.